 Suppose you want to prevent pain and discomfort related to office work.
 In that case, we recommend that you consider the tools you are using, including the design of your workstation.

 It might be challenging to design your home office in an ergonomically correct way, but there are some excellent guidelines to seek inspiration from.

 - Pay attention to how long you stay in the same position

 - Change your position during the day

-RollerMouse is a centred mouse developed in collaboration with ergonomic experts with the ambition to allow you to work in the best possible way for your body.
-With the RollerMouse placed in a centred position in front of the keyboard, you’re automatically placed in an ergonomic working position.
-This prevents the kind of over-stretching and twisting that you know from working with a traditional mouse.
+RollerMouse is a centred mouse developed in collaboration with ergonomic experts with the ambition to allow you to work in the best possible way.
+With the RollerMouse placed in a central position in front of the keyboard, you are automatically placed ergonomically correct.
+This prevents the kind of over-stretching and twisting you experience working with a traditional mouse.

 It is crucial that your mouse fits your hand perfectly and provides optimal support and comfort.
-Your grip should be relaxed, so that you don’t bend your fingers too much, as this can excessively strain your hand and wrist, which in turn can cause mouse injuries.
-Especially with a one-handed mouse, where you use the same hand for doing all the mouse work, it’s important that your mouse fits your well and offers some sort of variation.
+Your grip should be relaxed so that you do not bend your fingers too much, as this can excessively strain your hand and wrist.
+This is the kind of hand movement that leads to mouse injuries.
+Especially with a one-handed mouse, where you use the same hand for everything, it is essential that your mouse fits your well and offers some variation.